7 competitive benchmarking tactics to measure your social media performance

 Let’s get started.

-What is competitor benchmarking?
+What is social media competitor benchmarking?

-Competitive benchmarking is the process of comparing your business against its main competitors using a specific set of metrics.
+Social media competitive benchmarking is the process of comparing your business against its main competitors using a specific set of metrics.

 The idea is to gather data and use it to measure the company’s performance in comparison to others over a certain timeframe.